joaopauloschuler/cie-lab/README.md

 # cie-lab
-This is the git repository for the paper "Enhancing Convolutional Neural Networks with Achromatic and Chromatic Pathways".
+This is the git repository for the paper **Enhancing Convolutional Neural Networks with Achromatic and Chromatic Pathways** .

 Results from the simple architecture:
 |Branches|Color space|1st layer filters|1st layer weights|Flops|Val. acc.|Label|